While being a game designer often requires hard work, long hours, and plenty of creativity, there are also plenty of advantages.

 This means that you don’t have to worry about switching fields or learning something else any time soon.

-With more people playing games than ever before thanks to Facebook and smartphones, the number gamers is only going to keep going up.
+With more people playing games than ever before thanks to Facebook and smartphones, the number of gamers is only going to keep going up.

 All those gamers are going to need passionate designers to create awesome experiences for them.